Securing a sliding patio door

 Vertical blinds can cover the sliding patio door and prevent prying eyes.
 Vertical blinds can cover the door and avoid prying eyes.
 They can be damaged easily.

-I change the vertical blinds to sliding panels; these look wonderful and more robust.
+I change the vertical blinds to No products found. these look wonderful and more robust.

-You can use decorative window film on the door.
+You can use decorative No products found. on the door.
 There are wide varieties to suit your needs.

 What is excellent about window film is that they let light through and block prying eyes.
-You can watch this intro video on Amazon to see how window film works.
+You can watch this intro video on Amazon to see how No products found. works.

 Conclusion